-EU's Juncker says corruption undermining Ukraine's progress
+Corruption undermining Ukraine's progress, EU's Juncker says

 While full EU membership for Ukraine remains far off, Poroshenko stressed that Kiev hopes to integrate further by joining the customs union and becoming a member of the bloc's Schengen open-border zone.

-"As early as today, it's important to start developing a roadmap to the realization of our dreams," he said at the briefing.
+"As early as today, it's important to start developing a roadmap to the realization of our dreams," he said.

-Writing by Alessandra Prentice; Editing by Catherine Evans
+Writing by Alessandra Prentice; Editing by Alison Williams